 Brazil Indonesia Forest status and losses Largest area of tropical forest in the world with rates of loss at 0.4% between 2005 and 2010, deforestation has slowed but 2013 data suggests that deforestation is increasing (INPE, 2013).
-An estimated 77% of Brazil's emissions result from forest and land use change (GoB, 2012/2nd UNFCCC comms).
+An estimated 77% of Brazil's emissions result from forest and land use change (GoB, 2012/2 nd UNFCCC comms).
 Third largest area of tropical forest in the world and rates of deforestation at 0.7% between 2005 and 2010 (MoE, 2009).
 An estimated 60% to 85% of Indonesia's emissions arise from land use and change (GOI 2011 in FIP; National Council on Climate Change, 2010).
 National REDD+ commitments 2009 voluntary GHG reduction commitment at UNFCCC - Copenhagen (between 36.1% and 38.8% by 2020 compared to business as usual emission levels).
 Copenhagen pledges have been internalized in the national policy framework through the National Policy on Climate Change (2009).
 In this context, reducing emissions from deforestation represents the lion's share (24.7%) of total GHG emission reduction targeted.
 A National REDD+ Strategy is under formulation, but has yet to be agreed.
 Brazil submitted Reference Level data to the UNFCCC in Bonn, June 2014.
 2009 voluntary GHG reduction commitment at UNFCCC - Copenhagen and G-20 in Pittsburgh: reduction between 26-41% (depending on donor assistance) of GHG emission by 2020 against business as usual emissions.
 2009 international commitments embodied in the National Action Plan to reduce GHG emissions (RAN-GRK).
 Letter of intent between Indonesia and Norway (2010) whereby Indonesia commits to implementing a number of REDD policies and creating new REDD agencies/funds in exchange for financial support.
-This included the creation of: Managing Agency for REDD+ (2013) to develop national REDD+ strategy and oversee REDD+ activities in the country; A moratorium of new forestry concession firstly enacted in 2011 for two years and extended for two additional years in 2013; REDD+ national fund (FREDDI) to channel Norway funds and other co-financing.
+This included the creation of: A moratorium of new forestry concession firstly enacted in 2011 for two years and extended for two additional years in 2013; REDD+ national fund (FREDDI) to channel Norway funds and other cofinancing.
 REDD+ finance sources Multilateral: Amazon Fund; FIP Bilateral: Germany, Japan, Spain, Austria, France UK, and the US.
 Private foundations: Including ClimateWorks Foundation, Gordon and Betty Moore Foundation, David and Lucile Packard Foundation, Ford Foundation and Skoll Foundation.
-Multilateral: UN-REDD Programme, FCPF and FIP Bilateral: UK, Japan, South Korea, Germany, Australia, US, France, Denmark, Finland, the EU and Norway (who have pledged US\$1 billion by 2015 in their 2010 Letter of Intent).
+Multilateral: UN-REDD Program, FCPF and FIP Bilateral: UK, Japan, South Korea, Germany, Australia, US, France, Denmark, Finland, the EU and Norway (who have pledged US\$1 billion by 2015 in their 2010 Letter of Intent).
 Private foundations and private sector.
 ClimateWorks Foundation, Gordon and Betty Moore Foundation, David and Lucile Packard Foundation, Ford and Macquarie.